nnellans/terraform-guide/README.md

 #### terraform block
 - This is a pretty important block where you can specify various Terraform settings
-- This block supports hard-coded values only.
+- This block supports hard-coded values only
-- You can use the `required_version` parameter to specify which specific versions of Terraform are supported by this Root Module.
-You can say that only a specific version is supported, you can specify a minimum version, maximum version, or even a range of versions.
-See the [Version Constraints](https://www.terraform.io/language/expressions/version-constraints) documentation for more information.
+- The `required_version` parameter is used to specify which version(s) of Terraform are supported by this Root Module.
+You can say that only a specific version is supported, or you can specify a minimum version, maximum version, or even a range of versions.
+See the [Version Constraints](https://www.terraform.io/language/expressions/version-constraints) documentation for more information
+- The `required_providers` block declares which providers are used by this Root Module, so that Terraform can install these Providers and use them.
+This also allows you to specify which versions of each Provider are supported by your code.
+There are a lot of nuances to the `required_providers` block and I would recommend reading the [Provider Requirements](https://www.terraform.io/language/providers/requirements) documentation for more information
 ```terraform
 terraform {